Hi-Im-Simon/Slurm-cluster-configuration/README.md

 ## Slurm
 On the controller AND each node:
 - `sudo apt install slurm-wlm`
-- copy the _slurm.conf_ file to `/etc/slurm-llnl` (you should edit file's Nodes according to your resources, use `slurmd -C` on each node and the controller)
+- copy the _slurm.conf_ file to `/etc/slurm-llnl` (you should edit file's Nodes according to your resources, use `slurmd -C` on each node and the controller for resource info)

 On the controller node:
 - `sudo mkdir -p /var/spool/slurm-llnl`